smartdatalake/docker-shinner/README.md

-# Commands for building and running the docker container for sHINNER
+# Commands for building and running the docker container for sHINER

 This docker was built based on the docker project provided by https://github.com/jsatch/spark-docker.
 The only prequesite for this container is to have docker and docker-compose available in your environment.